Crock Pot Loaded Baked Beans Perfect For Tailgating!

 Crock Pot Loaded Baked Beans Ingredients:

-- Bush’s Chili Beans-I used 27 Ounce can
+- Bush’s Chili Beans

-- Bush’s Butter Beans-I used 16 Ounce can
+- Bush’s Butter Beans

-- Bush Baked Beans-I used 28 Ounce can
+- Bush Baked Beans

 - Ground Beef